google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 }
 {% endhighlight %}

-When your user clicks the Cast icon, as mandated by the [User Experience Guidelines](https://developers.google.com/cast/docs/ux_guidelines#sender-cast-icon-available), launch a Cast session:
+Launch a Cast session when your user clicks the Cast icon, as mandated by the [User Experience Guidelines](https://developers.google.com/cast/docs/ux_guidelines#sender-cast-icon-available):

 {% highlight javascript %}
 chrome.cast.requestSession(onRequestSessionSuccess,